lsst/LDM-230/index.rst

 Service Design
 --------------
-Building a servince catalog and arranging for changes to the service offering, including internal supporting services.
+Building a service catalog and arranging for changes to the service offering, including internal supporting services.

 Detailed conops will be in a future planning period.

 Service Transition
 ------------------
-Service transtion process provide for specifiing neeed changess, and assessing the quality of proposed changes, controlling the order and timing of inserting changes  into the system.
+Service transition process provide for specifying needed changes, and assessing the quality of proposed changes, controlling the order and timing of inserting changes  into the system.

 Detailed conops will be in a future planning period.

 Change management:
 +++++++++++++++++
-An authorized stream of changes to be requested, and for the insertion of changes into the reliable production system, and the assessent of the success of these changes
+Provides authorization for stream of changes to be requested, and for the insertion of changes into the reliable production system, and the assessment of the success of these changes

 Detailed conops will be in a future planning period.